C-Hoek/thesis-vr-dynamic-ghost-instructors-2024/README.md

 3. The `SHIRTS01` package available at: https://static.makehumancommunity.org/assets/assetpacks/shirts01.html.
 4. The `PANTS01` package available at: https://static.makehumancommunity.org/assets/assetpacks/pants01.html.

-The full license text of the `CC0 1.0 Universal` license can be found in [Avatar License File](LICENSE.AVATARS.md).
+The full license text of the `CC0 1.0 Universal` license can be found in the [Avatar License File](LICENSE.AVATARS.md).